tudurom/windowchef/man/waitron.1.md

 * `enable_last_window_focusing` <BOOL>:
 	If true, when the currently focused window is unmapped or closed, `windowchef` will focus the previously focused window.
 See the `window_focus_last` command.

+* `apply_settings` <BOOL>:
+	If true, then some settings will be applied on all windows instead of newly created windows.
+	True by default.

 ## SEE ALSO